Internet Software and Services

-Docker, Inc. provides a dotCloud multi-language Platform as a Service.
-Its platform simplifies application development by allowing programmers to focus on the code for their service while the platform handles code building, scaling, deployment, and load-balancing.
-The company’s platform enables developers to build application stacks by combining cloud services.
-Docker, Inc. was formerly known as dotCloud, Inc. and changed its name to Docker, Inc. on October 29, 2013.
+Docker, Inc. provides dotCloud multi-language Platform-as-a-Service solutions.
+The company’s platform simplifies application development by allowing programmers to focus on the code for their service while the platform handles code building, scaling, deployment, and load-balancing.
+Its platform enables developers to build application stacks by combining cloud services.
+The company has a strategic partnership with Microsoft Corp.
+Docker, Inc. was formerly known as dotCloud, Inc. and changed its name to Docker, Inc. in October 2013.
 The company was founded in 2008 and is based in San Francisco, California.

 180 Sansome Street